DryIcedTea/Buttplug-Valley/README.md

 * Vibrations on picking up fish, crops and milk.
 (Scales with quality)
 * Vibrations on day end and start.
 * Vibrations on fully breaking rocks
+* Vibrations in the Fishing Minigame
-* Customizable vibration strength
+* Customizable vibration strength and toggles for each feature
   * Requires the [Generic Mod Config Menu Mod](https://www.moddrop.com/stardew-valley/mods/771692-generic-mod-config-menu)
     * Can also be found on [Nexus Mods](https://www.nexusmods.com/stardewvalley/mods/5098)

 ## Planned Features
-* Fishing Minigame Vibrations
 ## FAQ
 ### What toys does this work with?
 Check Out [https://iostindex.com/](https://iostindex.com/).